ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

-   ├── compsets             -------- configurations used by some regression tests ├── conf                 -------- compile options for Tier 1 and 2 platforms ├── doc                  -------- READMEs with build, reg-test hints ├── FMS                  -------- The Flexible Modeling System (FMS),a software framework ├── FV3                  -------- UFSAtm atmosphere model
+   ├── compsets             -------- configurations used by some regression tests ├── conf                 -------- compile options for Tier 1 and 2 platforms ├── doc                  -------- READMEs with build, reg-test hints ├── FV3                  -------- UFSAtm atmosphere model
    │   ├── atmos_cubed_sphere ------ FV3 dynamic core
    │   │   ├── docs